cryptrr/AutoPie/README.md

     <img src="https://github.com/user-attachments/assets/af5a7cb2-0953-4886-97fb-d64a06289677" alt="AutoPie file observer example command" style="width:55%; height:auto">
 </div>

-### More Command Placeholders will be available later.

 ## Custom Defined Command Arguments for Customization.

 With AutoPie, you can define custom arguments called (extras) for commands.